-Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex 1968 Trustee since January 2021 130
+Positions Held with Trust and Number of Portfolios Overseen in Year of Birth Length of Time Served 1 the Nationwide Fund Complex 1968 Trustee since January 2021 130

 Mr. Davis has been a Managing Partner of College Hill Capital Partners, LLC (private equity) since June 2016.
 From September 1998 until May 2016, Mr. Davis originated and managed debt and equity investments for John Hancock Life Insurance Company (U.S.A.)/Hancock Capital Management, LLC, serving as a Managing Director from September 2003 through May 2016.